Company Formation in Colombia

 ?
 What is the minimum investment required to start a business in Colombia?

 ?
-How can I hire employees for my company in Colombia?
+How can I hire employees for my Colombian company?

 test-separator